LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/livrps.md

 ~~~

 #### Composition encapsulation for references (and payloads) <a name="compositionArcReferencePayloadEncapsulation"></a>
-Let's have a look at encapsulation:
+Let's have a look at encapsulation of the list-editable ops of composition arcs:

 <video width="100%" height="100%" controls autoplay muted loop>
   <source src="houdiniCompositionReferenceEncapsulate.webm" type="video/mp4" alt="Houdini Reference Encapsulation">